douglas-george/timberhearth/storybook/story.md

 The fox bowed her head.

-“I am.
+”I am.
 Or I was.
 Or perhaps I will be again.”
 She looked at their crumpled costume.
 “You came in laughter, but the path ahead holds little joy.”

-Gabriel stepped forward.
-“We want to help.”
+Gabriel stepped forward. ”We want to help.”

 Mira tilted her head.
 “Then you must walk the Path of Balance.”